 How to Request Additional Accommodations

 Accommodations are approved initially by DRS staff in the Access Planning Meeting based on the needs and access barriers the student is encountering at that time.
 However, DRS recognizes that needs and barriers can change and/or evolve as a student progress through an academic program.
 If a student encounters new barriers or needs, or seeks to modify a current accommodations, they can request additional accommodations through myDRS.
 In myDRS select the “Additional Accommodation Request Form” and submit your request.
 A DRS Counselor will follow up with you to reengage the interactive process and resolve your access need.

 Accommodations Beyond the Classroom

 UW On-Campus Housing Accommodations

-For more information on the housing accommodation please contact: firstname.lastname@example.org
+For more information on the housing accommodations, please contact us at firstname.lastname@example.org.

 Clinicals, Clerkships & Internships

 Are you thinking about or planning on doing an internship, clerkship, clinical, etc?
 If so, are you wondering what accommodations you may need, or are unsure if you may need them at all?
 Set up a time to consult with your DRS Counselor at least a quarter before you start.
 As accommodations can take multiple weeks to coordinate for non-classroom or off campus internships working with your DRS Counselor early is important to your success.